-(3) Amounts repaid by permittees pursuant to section eighteen, article fifteen of this chapter; and
+(3) Amounts repaid by permitees pursuant to section eighteen, article fifteen of this chapter; and

 (4) All interest earned on investments made by the state from moneys deposited in this fund.

-(d) The Solid Waste Management Board, upon written approval of the secretary, has the authority to pledge all or such part of the revenues paid into the Closure Cost Assistance Fund as may be needed to meet the requirements of any revenue bond issue or issues of the Solid Waste Management Board authorized by this article, including the payment of principal of, interest and redemption premium, if any, on such revenue bonds and the establishing and maintaining of a reserve fund or funds for the payment of the principal of, interest and redemption premium, if any, on such revenue bond issue or issues when other moneys pledged may be insufficient therefor.
-Any pledge of moneys in the Closure Cost Assistance Fund for revenue bonds shall be a prior and superior charge on such fund over the use of any of the moneys in such fund to pay for the cost of any project on a cash basis.
+(d) The Solid Waste Management Board, upon written approval of the secretary, has the authority to pledge all or part of the revenues paid into the Closure Cost Assistance Fund as needed to meet the requirements of any revenue bond issue or issues of the Solid Waste Management Board authorized by this article, including the payment of principal of, interest and redemption premium, if any, on the revenue bonds and the establishing and maintaining of a reserve fund or funds for the payment of the principal of, interest and redemption premium, if any, on the revenue bond issue or issues where other moneys pledged may be insufficient.
+Any pledge of moneys in the Closure Cost Assistance Fund for revenue bonds is a prior and superior charge on the fund over the use of any of the moneys in the fund to pay for the cost of any project on a cash basis.
 Expenditures from the fund, other than for the retirement of revenue bonds, may only be made in accordance with this article.